 - Travel – Take a trip somewhere new.
 You don’t need to spend a lot of money to enjoy traveling.
 Consider visiting a friend or family member who lives in a different country.
 Immerse yourself in local history and traditions.
 Embrace the history and culture and try to integrate into the community.
 Or take a road trip to somewhere new, off the beaten track.
 Travel, explore, and learn about new countries, new people, and you!

 - You could learn a new skill – Whether you’re interested in playing guitar, cooking, speaking Spanish, gardening, or anything else, there’s always room to expand your knowledge base.
 This can be done locally, or you can travel to another country to experience their culture and way of life while learning your new skill.

 - Writing – many people take a sabbatical and spend time focusing on their writing.
 Have you always wanted to finish your manuscript or write the next Pulitzer Prize winner?
 Then taking a sabbatical might be just the right thing for you.

 - Work – yes, you can work whilst you are on a sabbatical!
 The idea is to work on something totally outside your normal sphere of work.
 Working is a great way to make money and learn something new.
 You could work retail, become a barista, or start your own business.

 On the other hand, some people use the time to create a business venture for themselves.
 Maybe something small to start with, but something that will ultimately grow and allow them the freedom to leave their current employment.

 - Start a business – If you’ve been thinking about starting your own business, now is the perfect time to get started.

-Sabbatical ideas – when should I start planning my sabbatical?
+Sabbatical ideas – when should I start planning?

 The earlier the better.
 If you are employed, then you will have to make an approach to your employer and put in a formal request for a sabbatical.
 You’ll then probably have a few months to wait before your employer confirms if this period of leave has been granted.
 That gives you enough time to plan your sabbatical.